tezc/sc/timer/README.md

 #### Overview

-- Hashed timer wheel implementation.
+- Hashed timing wheel implementation.
-- Provides fast cancel and poll operations compared to a priority queue.
+- Provides fast cancel(O(1)) and poll operations compared to a priority queue.
 - Timers in the same hash slot are not ordered between each other.
 So, basically
   this data structure trades accuracy for performance.
 Schedule a timer for
   10000ms and another for 10001ms and you might see 10001ms timer expires
   just before 10000ms timer.

 ##### Usage